Justin Lin: Announced film projects

 As of April 2012, Variety was reporting that Lin was in talks to direct a feature film adaptation of David Henry Hwang's, play Chinglish.

 In August 2012, Deadline was reporting that Lin may possibly direct a film based on the 1992 Los Angeles riots entitled L.A.
 Riots for Universal Studios, with Brian Grazer producing.

+On October 29, 2012, Lin was set to direct Morgan Jurgenson and Alex Ankeles’ sci-fi comedy screenplay Subdivision, with Lin and Elaine Chin producing through Barnstorm Entertainment and Universal Pictures distributing the film.

 In November 2012, The Hollywood Reporter announced that Lin planned to direct a sci-fi film entitled Hibernation.

+On February 19, 2013, Lin was set to direct the feature film adaptation of Patrick Lee’s novel Runner, with Lin producing with Elaine Chin, Michael De Luca and Pouya Shahbazian, and Warner Bros. set to distribute.
+On May 16, 2013, Adam Cozad was hired to write the adaptation of Runner.

+On October 16, 2013, Lin was set to direct the pilot episode and executive produce a dramatic television series about a murder during the statehood of Hawaii, with Davey Holmes and Shawn Ryan writing the series and executive producing along with Perfect Storm Entertainment’s Marney Hochman and Danielle Woodrow to be released on Fox.

 At the 2014 Sundance Film Festival, Lin acquired the narrative remake rights to the documentary, The Battered Bastards of Baseball, the adaptation of which he reportedly plans to self-finance and produce through his Perfect Storm banner.

+On January 27, 2014, Lin was set to produce Toymaggedon, a four-quadrant movie that Tariq Merhab had the idea for, with Troy Craig Poon producing & financing through Perfect Storm as a co-production with Anonymous Content for 20th Century Fox to distribute.

-In March 2014, Deadline and others reported Lin as having been slated to helm Times Square, based on The Black List script by Taylor Materne and Jacob Rubin, a crime thriller about "set in the last days of the old Times Square, when it was transitioning from a seedy lawless Midtown Manhattan dump to a family-friendly corporate mecca; in that backdrop, when a secret from his past is unearthed, a young man's loyalties are divided between his neighborhood boss who raised him and the grizzled ex-cop who swore to protect him."
+In March 2014, Deadline and others reported Lin as having been slated to direct Times Square, based on The Black List script by Taylor Materne and Jacob Rubin, a crime thriller about "set in the last days of the old Times Square, when it was transitioning from a seedy lawless Midtown Manhattan dump to a family-friendly corporate mecca; in that backdrop, when a secret from his past is unearthed, a young man's loyalties are divided between his neighborhood boss who raised him and the grizzled ex-cop who swore to protect him."

+On April 9, 2014, Lin was set to direct Radiant Doors, an hour-long drama television series about refuges and a dystopian society, with Jeremy Doner writing the series based on Michael Swanwick's short story, and Lin producing the series with Danielle Woodrow, Troy Craig Poon, Ryan Andolina and Gaumont for WGN to premiere.

-In March 2015, Deadline reported Lin's plans to helm a 3D remake of Shaolin Temple under his banner Perfect Storm Entertainment, which focuses more on projects in China.
+In March 2015, Deadline reported Lin's plans to direct a 3D remake of Shaolin Temple under his banner Perfect Storm Entertainment, which focuses more on projects in China.